clayne/SSEModdingGuide/README.md

 This section will provide instructions for completing the aformentioned tasks.

 ### Setting up Skyrim Special Edition

+Skyrim will need a clean installation and configuration before modding;

 #### Uninstalling the Game
 #### Moving your Steam Directory
 #### Installing the Game